FlatWaffle/MyGameListsFork/README.md

 ## Current MVP progress
 - Main game list site✅
 - Raspberry Pi Mariadb database ✅
-- Make user account creator❌
+- Make user account creator✅
-- Login sessions❌
+- Login sessions✅
 - Save games to userlist.❌
 ## Prio2
-- Host the website on Virtual Machine❌
+- Host the database on Virtual Machine✅

 ## Universal design
 By law this website is designed to follow the universal design principles of Norway [§ 18](https://lovdata.no/lov/2017-06-16-51/§18)